TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #3 - Foodie-Fi/Solution.md

 |pro annual|	195|

 ### 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?

+This solution is broken down as follows:
+-	Two CTE's, determine the two plan groups
+	-	The first is a table of customers on trial plans and their `start_date`
+	-	The second a table of customers on the annual plan and their new `start_date` or the date at which they converted to a annual plan.
+-	A inner join of the two CTEs, in order for all customers to be joined who over time period are both a trial user and one who later converted to a annual plan
+-	Finally using `DATEDIFF` to calculate the average difference
+-	I looked at the question ahead and determined the minimum and maximum days also so I can create the buckets required for that problem.

 ````sql
 WITH trial_period